 Unfortunately, putting off consulting a doctor until you are very ill can often result in medical treatment costs being even higher.
 What began as a minor ailment or condition can escalate over time to something more serious and costly to treat.

-Supplemental health insurance can provide the safety net and peace of mind that you need to assure that you have the full range of financial protection for many different types of injury and illness situations.
+There are many reasons people need supplemental health insurance.
+Most often, supplemental health insurance can provide the safety net and peace of mind that you need to assure that you have the full range of financial protection for many different types of injury and illness situations.

 Understanding Health Insurance Costs